We have answered some commonly asked questions below.

 Where can I buy Fisher Wells products?

-We sell our Traditional Gesso and Seamless Painting panels only through select art materials shops.
+We sell our panels and art tools through select art material shops.
+Our stockists include:

 I’m an art materials shop – how do I stock your products?